MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 ## Assign items to a task

-Once a task has been placed on the canvas, you can assign items to it to help structuring and organize your work.
+Once a task has been placed on the canvas, you can assign items to it to help structure and organize your work.
 You can [create new items to be assign to the task](#create-a-new-item-for-a-task), or you can [assign items that already exist in the workspace](#assign-existing-items-to-a-task).

 > [!NOTE]
 > An item can only be assigned to a single task.
 It can't be assigned to multiple tasks.